Lincroft Academy

 Lincroft Academy is a co-educational secondary school located in Oakley in the English county of Bedfordshire.

 It was established as a secondary modern school in the early 1960s on land that was part of Oakley Grange.
 In the early 1970s it became a middle school educating pupils aged 9 to 13.
 In February 2011 the school converted to academy status and adopted its present name.
 In 2017 it became a secondary school educating pupils aged 11 to 16.

-Today the school forms part of the Cambridge Meridian Academies Trust which includes 25 schools.
+Today the school forms part of the Meridian Trust which includes 31 schools.